PROVIDENCE PRESBYTERIAN’S ANNUAL

 children’s ages when registering.

-In addition to the KEY presentation by Joy, a variety of short Break out sessions will fill out Saturday’s schedule.
+In addition to the KEY presentations, a variety of short Break out sessions will fill out Saturday’s schedule.

 See below for more information.